TheTexta/obsidian-main/Chemistry/Factors affecting rates of reactions.md

+**There are too main mechanisms which affect rates of reactions.
+Either you can affect the efficiency of the rection or the number of total reactions which occur in a given time**
 ### Nature of Reactants
 ##### State of Matter
 Gasses have higher avg KE then there solid / liquid form counterparts.